sauspiel/MacBacon/README.md

       end
     end

+If you want to specify the timeout, you can do that like so:

+    describe "specs that will wait for resume" do self.timeout = 20 # seconds
+    end

 ### `wait_for_change` (Key-Value Observing)

 This macro makes the specification an observer of the key path of the given object for the duration of the specification.

-By default this usage of `wait_for_change` will wait for 1 second.
+Like with `wait` without a fixed period, this usage of `wait_for_change` will by default wait for 10 seconds.
 If the KVO message has not arrived by that time, the spec fails.
-If you want to specify the timeout use `wait_for_change(observable, key_path, timeout)` instead.

     class AKeyValueObservableClass
       attr_accessor :an_attribute